General terms and conditions for buyers and sellers

 GENERAL: The auctioneer acts only as an agent for the vendor (unless otherwise specifically declared).
 Lots sold at auction are likely to be subject to wear and tear caused by the user or the effects of age and may therefore have faults or imperfections.
 Buyers are given enough opportunity during our advertised viewing times to examine lots for authenticity, condition, restoration, etc. before bidding, and will be assumed to have done so.
 They must rely solely on their own skill or judgement as to whether Lots are fit for any purpose, and not from any materials, description or photography presented by the auctioneer.

 CATALOGUE DESCRIPTION: Descriptive statements contained in advertisements or catalogues made up by the auctioneer, or any member of staff, should be taken as matters of opinion only, and shall not be taken as statement of fact.
-Any lot that includes ‘A.F’ in the description is sold ‘as found’, and may have some damage and need attention.
+Any lot that includes ‘A.F’ in the description is sold ‘as found’, and may have some damage, restoration and need attention.

 BIDDING: By the making of any bid the buyer acknowledges acceptance of these conditions.
 The buyer shall be the person making the highest bid which is acceptable to the auctioneer as signified by the fall of the hammer.
 No bid may be retracted, however in the case of a dispute the auctioneer may either declare the purchaser or re-offer the Lot for sale.